Polling bias and undecided voter allocations: US Presidential elections, 2004 - 2016: Methods

 To address these concerns we propose a model for the undecideds so that election day undecided voter levels can be included in model \eqref{poll-model-1}, rather than the undecided numbers from each poll.
 The model of the undecided voters is

 where $\alpha_{2r}$ estimates the election day level of undecided voters, the observed change in undecideds over time is accounted for by $\beta_{2r}$, and $\tau^{2}_{2r}$ measures the variability within each state-level election race $r$.
 From the undecided model, $\alpha_{2r}$ becomes an explanatory variable measuring the election day level of undecided voters in each race.

-It appears in the extended model\footnote{Since the undecided voter proportions are between 0\% and 10\% approximately, we multiply $\alpha_{2r}$ by 10 so that it is on the same scale as $t_{i}$.
-This improves computational performance when estimating the model.
-Testing has shown negligible impact on the estimates.}
+In addition to bias from undecided voters, we also wish to account for house effects, the bias attributable to particular polling agencies and groups.
+As such, the categorical variable $\kappa_{h}$ is added to the model.
+The extended model can be written as

-where $\gamma_{g}$ has replaced $\theta_{i}$ in \eqref{uncertain-alloc} and is the bias attributable to mean undecided voters from the groups of state-years given in Figure~\ref{fig:und-err-grid}.
+where $\gamma_{g}$ has replaced $\theta_{i}$ in \eqref{uncertain-alloc} and \eqref{prop-alloc-identity}, and is the effect of mean undecided voters on bias varying by the groups of state-years given in Figure~\ref{fig:und-err-grid}.
 The 12 groups, index by $g$, are formed by the cartesian product of election year (2004, 2008, 2012, and 2016) and the election result margin groups.
 The latter categorises how close election results were; strong Republican (margin $>6$\% in favour of Republican), close margin (absolute margin $\leq6$\%), and strong Democrat (margin $>6$\% in favour of Democrat).
 These groups are in line with Figure~\ref{fig:und-err-grid} and were chosen because results with a margin greater than 6\% are extremely unlikely to be affected by undecided voter allocation -- in the sense that (for the majority of states) the winner collects all of the state's Electoral College votes.
 Hence, the close margin group will have the most impact on the eventual outcome of the election.
 The groups are also a crude measure of partisan strength and influence in a state.

 The $\gamma_{g}$ coefficient is not estimated at the poll level because we now estimate (and allocate) at the state-year level of undecided voters on election day ($\alpha_{2r}$).
 Moreover, using the 12 groups, rather than a coefficient for each state-year, occurs because of identifiability issues with $\alpha_{1r}$.
 In addition to accounting for measurement error, using \eqref{und-model} also allows polls that do not report undecided voters (i.e. they have missing data) to be included in the model since only the state-level mean enters model \eqref{poll-model-2}.